folzieds/pastebin/README.md

 **Request Parameters:**

 **text** (required): The text content to be shared. <br>
-**expiry** (optional): The expiry date for the content in a format like YYYY-MM-DD.
+**expiry** (optional): The expiry date and time for the content in a format like yyyy-MM-dd-HH-mm-ss.
 If not provided, the content expire in 1 hour. <br>

 **Response:**